scholar-of-artifice/polyglot-security-foundations/docs/deep-dive/zero-downtime-rotation-mechanics.md

 Even highly optimized, light weight containers take non-zero time to initialize.
 Some image has to be downloaded, read from storage, initialized, and some IO is partitioned.
 During this time, the service is not available and is effectively down.

-If you scale this to hundreds of component services, databases, caches, load balncers, and other infrastructure then the cumulative availablity drop becomes significant.
+If you scale this to hundreds of component services, databases, caches, load balancers, and other infrastructure then the cumulative availability drop becomes significant.

 #### An Overwhelming Stampede